Why Travel Now as a Student?

 Followed by a hearty meal, our fieldwork in the afternoon involved going around town again and visiting an inn run by a local, to asses and determine in what ways can it be more tourist or foreign-traveler friendly.

-Afterward, we met a group of students who go to a university in Osaka, and are also staying at our accommodation.
+Afterwards, we met a group of students who go to a university in Osaka, and are also staying at our accommodation.
 They are staying in Hokkaido to research and promote agriculture and sustainable industries that locals in small towns like Urahoro venture in.
 We went with them to Ryushin Onsen, a hot spring in this town well-loved by locals and tourists alike.
+I got to hear their Japanese university life stories as well.
 It was the perfect way to warm and relax after a long day of being busy with the day’s activities.
 We capped off the evening by eating Gengis Khan (Mongolian barbecue) and trying out deer meat for the first time.

 For the last day of work, we headed to Tokomuro Lab, an elementary school-turned multi-purpose complex that is also a cafe and a meeting place for entrepreneurial work.
-Managed by Naoki Mimura and his team, the complex has 6 rooms which function as a stylish cafe, a wood makers space, a co-working space, and a kid’s playground.
 To know more about this place, you can watch this short video here.
 We visited this site to get an idea of how infrastructures that have lost its purpose can be redesigned for a new one.
 For small towns like Urahoro with a declining population, there are fewer kids attending school and so some shut down for not having enough students.
 Facilities like this can be reused like Tokomuro Lab, which is a space that also encourages community engagement and recreational activity.

 By noon, we went out to have lunch and was served with Spa-Katsu; a fusion of spaghetti with meat sauce and tonkatsu.
 This dish originated from a Western restaurant Izumiya in Kushiro Hokkaido.
 For those of us who are from Tokyo, this dish came as a delectable surprise.